Vector-relation configurations and plabic graphs: Configurations on plabic graphs

-In this language, Theorem \ref{thm:plabic} asserts that $\Phi$ maps into $\Pi_{\mathcal{M}}$ and that generic points in this positroid variety have unique preimages.
-Let $T_G$ be the image of the boundary measurement map.
-We will show that elements of $T_G$ are sufficiently generic for this purpose.
-By Theorem \ref{thm:mulspe}, $T_G$ is dense in $\Pi_{\mathcal{M}}^{\circ}$ which in turn is dense in $\Pi_{\mathcal{M}}$.
-It is also simple to describe the set of preimages of the $A \in T_G$.
-Let $\mathcal{C}_G^{\circ}$ denote the set of $(\v,\Rvec) \in \mathcal{C}_G$ for which $K_{bw} \neq 0$ whenever $\overline{bw} \in E$.
-There is a better characterization of $\mathcal{C}_G^{\circ}$ along the lines of the circuit condition discussed previously, but we delay this definition until we are in a better position to prove its equivalence.
+In this language, Theorem \ref{thm:plabic} asserts that $\Phi$ maps $\mathcal{C}_G$ into $\Pi_{\mathcal{M}}$ and that generic points in this positroid variety have unique preimages.
+We next identify a set $T_G \subset \Pi^{\circ}_{\mathcal{M}}$ whose elements are sufficiently generic for this purpose.
+Specifically, let

-We now state the stronger version of Theorem \ref{thm:plabic}, which is the one we will prove.